 90ml dashi, fridge-bloodless

-¼ head white cabbage, center discarded, thinly shredded and reduced into 1½cm pieces (180g)
+¼ head white cabbage, center discarded, thinly shredded, and reduced into 1½cm pieces (180g)

 10g ginger, peeled and finely grated

-15g coriander, kind of chopped
+15g coriander, chopped

-½ small sweet potato, skin-on and kind of grated (100g)
+½ small sweet potato, skin-on and grated (100g)

-180g more-large, sustainably-sourced raw king prawns, peeled, deveined and more or less chopped
+180g more-large, sustainably-sourced raw king prawns, peeled, deveined, and more or less chopped

-6 spring onions, thinly sliced (90g)
+Six spring onions, thinly sliced (90g)

 60ml sunflower oil